 Heal Your Gut & Eat Fermented Foods

-A 2015 study found a link between gut health, probiotics, and consuming fermented foods had an anxiolytic effect (21).
+Studies have found a link between gut health, probiotics, and consuming fermented foods had an anxiolytic effect (22).
 If you need help healing your gut, I highly suggest Earthley's Gut Health Oil.
-I highly recommend MaryRuth's Probiotic Collection or Garden of Life's Probiotic Collection if you need a quality probiotic.
-Learn more regarding The Importance of Probiotics here.
+If you want to learn more about probiotic strains, check out my blog, The Importance of Probiotics, before purchasing a probiotic.
+But I use and highly recommend Garden of Life's Probiotic Collection.

-An 18-month study done in 2013 consisted of a randomized controlled trial of a plant-based nutrition program to reduce body weight and cardiovascular risk.
+An 18-month study consisting of randomized controlled trials featuring a plant-based nutrition program was conducted in 2013.
 During this study, researchers learned that a plant-based diet improves body weight, plasma lipids, and in those with diabetes, glycemic control.
-They also learned that the plant-based group experienced reduced feelings of depression, anxiety, and fatigue and boosted overall productivity and well-being (22).
-Keep in mind, there are several types of plant-based lifestyles, but not all of them are healthy.
-To learn the benefits of adapting a plant-based lifestyle, check out my article Why Adopt A Plant-Based Lifestyle, here.
+They also learned that the plant-based group experienced reduced feelings of depression, anxiety, and fatigue and boosted overall productivity and well-being (23).
+Keep in mind there are several types of plant-based lifestyles, but not all of them are healthy, check out my blog, Why Adopt A Plant-Based Lifestyle, to learn more.

 Here’s a fantastic success story about Jane Green and her battle with depression and anxiety before proper nutrition: